 Albena Kuyumdzhieva joined the department in September 2008.
 She is writing her PhD on the Anticorruption policies of the European Union.
 Her aim is to identify the impact of the fifth enlargement on the anticorruption policies of the Union and to examine the drivers behind their adoption and implementation.
 Albena has served as a Chief of Unit for Combating Corruption in the Bulgarian Anticorruption Commission, Council of Ministers and as a Head of offices of a Member of the European Parliament.
 Albena is a lecturer in the Bulgarian Institute of Public Administration providing training in anticorruption and good governance to civil servants and magistrates.
 She holds master degrees in Law and Finances and has been visiting student at the University of Oxford and London School of Economics and Political Science.

-Ana-Iuliana Postu joined the department in September 2008.
-She is writing her PhD on the Interactions between MEPs and national parties in the European Parliament (EP).
-The focus of her research is on the existing exchanges and lines of influence between the national parties in the European Union and their representatives in the EP.
+Dr Ana-Iuliana Postu joined the department in September 2008.
+She has completed her PhD on the committee system of the European Parliament udner the supervision of Dr Giacomo Benedetto.
 Before coming to Royal Holloway, Ana-Iuliana worked for Europe Direct, an external service of the European Commission, and in the European Parliament on the Internal Market and Consumer Protection Committee.
-Ana-Iuliana holds a Master's degree in European Studies from the Institute of European Studies in Brussels.
+Ana-Iuliana now works in the secretariat that manages the plenary meetings of the European Parliament.

 Pepijn van Houwelingen holds a BSc in Public Administration, an MSc in International Relations and an MA in Philosophy, all from the Erasmus University in Rotterdam (the Netherlands).
 His MSc dissertation investigated the Palestinian refugee problem in the Middle East, with a particular focus on the tension between international and regional actors and their inability to come to a solution.
 Pepijn undertook fieldwork for his dissertation in Israel, Palestine and Jordan.
 His MA dissertation focused on a similar topic – international law vs. power politics – in the light of the political theories of Thomas Hobbes, John Locke and Jean-Jacques Rousseau.
 Pepijn has a wide range of research interests, most importantly European and global politics, international security and conditions of war and peace.
 His PhD thesis focused on the European Neighbourhood Policy and the Mediterranean region.